 Are you currently scheduling dental appointments in 15-minute increments?
 If so, you’re likely not maximizing productivity.
 Instead, try scheduling in 10-minute increments.
-This allows you to get more granular and precise.
-You may only gain 10 or 15 minutes of productivity with this change, but that time will add up, believe me!
-Also, you should be sure to set up a column for every treatment room in your clinic to monitor productivity for each operatory.
+It allows you to get more granular and precise.
+You may only gain 10 or 15 minutes of productivity with this change.
+But that time will add up, believe me!
+It would be best if you also were to set up a column for every treatment room in your clinic to monitor productivity for each operatory.

 This has some obvious advantages.
 First of all, you can reserve the right amount of time for different procedures, which ensures that your schedule runs on-time, while at the same time avoiding “dead” time in the schedule.
 It also helps you to project staffing needs.

 Sync up dental assistant and hygienist time with the doctor’s time.
 For example, if the dental assistant completes her work on a patient at 8:30, schedule the dentist’s part of the procedure to start at 8:30.

 Squeeze in dental emergency appointments just before or after lunch or at the very end of the day.

 I’ve seen many clients focus on “filling the schedule” as their primary goal, in an effort to increase collections.
 However, all appointments are not equal.
 Shifting a focus to ensuring that there is time available in the schedule for more lucrative procedures is far more effective in achieving revenue goals

-The central idea with block scheduling is that you “block out” times in your daily or weekly schedule that are reserved for higher revenue-generating dental procedures.
+The central idea with block scheduling is that you “block out” times in your daily or weekly schedule for higher revenue-generating dental procedures.

 Group procedures into high, moderate, and low (or 0) revenue-generating categories.

 Using worksheets and formulas, you can determine, based on historical data plus revenue goals, how much time to reserve in your daily or weekly schedule for more lucrative procedures.

 Block scheduling is definitely more complicated than conventional scheduling.
-To ensure that it’s done correctly and runs smoothly, we recommend that one person on your team handle all scheduling.
+We recommend that one person on your team handle all scheduling to ensure runs smoothly,.

 Getting staff buy-in on the block scheduling system is crucial for successful implementation.